 6. Lubricants

-Lubricants are substances added to tablet and capsule formulations to reduce friction between the tablet/granule surface and the die/punch surface during compression.
-They are essential in tablet manufacturing.
+Lubricants are substances added to tablet and capsule formulations to reduce friction between the tablet or granule surface and the die and punch surface during compression.
+Without lubricants, tablets stick to punches and die walls, causing defects like capping, lamination, and picking.

 Types of Lubricants